itdxer/blog.itdxer.com/_posts/2020-06-22-chaining-ranges-with-sql.md

 range will always have the smallest start time compared to all of the subsequent ranges (because of the sorting operation).

-And in the second case, if the super range and the second range do not overlap then we store the current super range and copy the second range in order to form a new super range.
+In the second case, if the super range and the second range do not overlap then we store the current super range and copy the second range in order to form a new super range.
 The whole process continues until we process all of the ranges.
 Every subsequent range will be either merged with the current super range or transformed into the new super range.